 Interns are required to complete the internship for school credit, and must be at least a junior or senior in college.

-For volunteers interested in administrative support areas, a volunteer must be older than 16 years of age.
+For volunteers interested in administrative support areas, a volunteer must be at least 18 years of age.

 For more information or to apply to be a volunteer or intern, please see the Volunteer Page